Contraceptive pill myths

 All POPs also thicken the mucus from the cervix and thin the lining of the womb.
 POPs which contain desogestrel will stop the ovaries releasing an egg.

 False.
 Your weight should not affect most types of contraception.
-Smokers are generally advised to take the mini pill, also known as the mini pill.
+Smokers are generally advised to take the mini pill, also known as the progestogen-only pill (POP).

 The contraceptive pill is a very effective form of contraception, provided you take it correctly.
 If you have further questions and you're registered with us, send us a message via your Patient Record.
 Alternatively, we advise you to talk to your GP and read through the information that comes with your medicine so you are informed on what to expect.